 Echoes of similar concept can be found in other major religions

 of the world.
-Non-attachment means to live like a lotus
+Non-attachment means not to become enslaved to

-it.
 It is living free from the encumbrances of life and the attractions

 and distractions it has to offer, not passively by running away

 from them, but actively by developing equanimity and self-awareness.

 without them or as if your very happiness and existence depend upon

 them.
 These are the mental bonds you develop with things and objects

 you believe are important for you and your happiness.
 They are the

 invisible strings that tie you to the external world and its myriad

 attractions through your sense organs.
-You attachments are part of
+You attachments are part

 Our Suffering Comes From Our Attachments

 According to the Bhagavadgita contact with sense objects results

 anger.
 Anger leads to delusion.
 Delusion causes confusion of memories,

 and it ultimately leads to loss of discrimination.
-When we do not have right
+When we do not

-the consequences of karma that bind us to this
+which results in the consequences of karma that bind us to this

 and desires, we come under the influence of our sense organs and

 distract ourselves from the real purpose of life by seeking and

 accumulating things.
 We live and act as if our lives depend upon

 fulfilling our desires and building defenses against pain and suffering.

 We desperately strive to secure our lives against the vagaries of

 life through our possessions and relationships.
-This
+This thinking and

-accumulate things even when we do not actually need them, a situation
+to accumulate things even when we do not actually need them, a situation

 most religions recognize as a serious problem responsible for our